 They will report their results to the Selection Advisory Panel.
 The Selection Advisory Panel might include:

-- people who work for the NDIA

-- people who work for Commonwealth,

-state or territory governments

-- people with disability

-- people who are experts and specialise in disability.
+- people who work for the NDIA - people who work for Commonwealth, state or territory governments - people with disability - people who are experts and specialise in disability.

-The Selection Advisory Panel will make recommendations about grants to the NDIA Delegate.
+The Selection Advisory Panel will make recommendations about grants to the NDIA.

-The NDIA Delegate will make the final decisions about who will be given grants.
+The NDIA board will make the final decisions about who will be given grants.
+The NDIA board is a group of people who watch over everything the NDIA does.
 Successful grant applications

 We will let you know in writing if your application is:

+- successful

-- successful - unsuccessful.
+- unsuccessful.

-We plan to do this in April 2019.
+We plan to do this in December 2019.